 - 1. Open door and rake hot embers towards the front of the heater.
-Add a couple of dry, split logs on top of embers, close door. - 2.
-Adjust air control to high and in just a few minutes, logs should begin burning. - 3.
-After wood has charred, reset air control to desired setting. - 4.
-To achieve maximum firing rate, set control to "High" position(all the way to the left).
-Do not use this setting other than for starting or preheating fresh fuel loads.
+Add a couple of dry, split logs on top of the embers, close door. - 2.
+Adjust the Air Control to high and in just a few minutes, logs should begin burning. - 3.
+After wood has charred, reset Air Control to desired setting. - 4.
+To achieve maximum burn rate, set Air Control to "High" position(all the way to the left).
+It is not recommended to use this setting other than for start-up or when starting fresh fuel loads.